 This section provides for the legalization of medical marijuana for use by persons with debilitating medical conditions and for the legalization of marijuana and marijuana-infused products for personal use by individuals 21 years of age and older.
 This section establishes the Ohio Marijuana Control Commission ("Commission") to regulate the state's marijuana industry in a manner similar to the state's regulation of alcohol.
-A patient may obtain medical marijuana only after being issued a medical marijuana certification by an Ohio-licensed physician, and only from stateregulated, not-for-profit medical marijuana dispensaries.
+A patient may obtain medical marijuana only after being issued a medical marijuana certification by an Ohio-licensed physician, and only from state-regulated, not-for-profit medical marijuana dispensaries.
 Sale of marijuana and marijuana-infused products for personal use is limited to licensed retail marijuana stores, and the location of any such store must receive approval of the voters of the precinct in which the store would be located.
-Growth, cultivation and extraction of marijuana and medical marijuana to be sold within the state will occur only at site-specific, state-regulated facilities, and marijuana-infused and medical marijuana-infused products may be produced only by state-regulated facilities.
+It is lawful for persons 21 years of age or older to grow and possess no more than four homegrown marijuana plants for personal, non-commercial use; however, growth, cultivation and extraction of marijuana and medical marijuana to be sold within the state will occur only at site-specific, state-regulated facilities.
+Marijuana-infused and medical marijuanainfused products may be produced only by state-regulated facilities.
 No marijuana establishment may be within 1,000 feet of a house of worship, a publicly-owned library, playground, an elementary or secondary school, or a state-licensed child day-care center.
-Each marijuana establishment, other than not-for-profit medical marijuana dispensaries, must pay a special flat tax equal to 15% of its gross revenue without any deduction for expenses.
-Revenue from this special tax must be allocated as follows: 55% to municipalities and townships, 30% to counties on a per capita basis, and 15% to a Marijuana Control Commission Fund for the reasonable and necessary costs of operating the Commission, to provide additional funding for mental health and addiction and treatment services, and to fund a marijuana innovation and business incubator to award support to Ohio-based companies, colleges and universities, nonprofit medical centers, and other nonprofit research institutions to engage in research and development, and to create new products, companies and jobs associated with the medical marijuana and marijuana industries in Ohio.
+Marijuana Growth, Cultivation & Extraction ("MGCE") facilities and Marijuana Product Manufacturing ("MPM") facilities must pay a special flat tax equal to 15% of their gross revenue, and marijuana retail stores must pay a special flat tax equal to 5% of their gross revenue, without any deduction for expenses.
+Revenue from these special taxes must be allocated as follows: 55% to municipalities and townships on a per capita basis, 30% to counties on a per capita basis, and 15% to a Marijuana Control Commission Fund for the reasonable and necessary costs of operating the Commission, to provide additional funding for mental health and addiction and treatment services, and to fund a marijuana innovation and business incubator to award support to Ohiobased companies, colleges and universities, nonprofit medical centers, and other nonprofit research institutions to engage in research and development, and to create new products, companies and jobs associated with the medical marijuana and marijuana industries in Ohio.